Guide · job-search

 2. Convert any referrals you've earned.
 A referral application from an internal employee bumps your resume to the top of the pile.
 Cash in every alumni and network connection you've built.

 3. Practice OAs.
-The Online Assessment is its own format — 60-90 minute timed coding tests with no live interviewer.
+An Online Assessment (OA) is a timed, auto-graded coding test with no live interviewer, usually 60 to 90 minutes, that most companies send 1 to 7 days after you apply.
 Practice on platforms like HackerRank and Codility to get used to the format.
 The skill is partly speed, partly emotional regulation under a timer.

 What to do in September